vbarbarosh/tree/NOTES.md

   - insert before it
   - insert into it (to the end)
   - open folder to choose where to insert exactly

+- given a node, before/after sign, and a shift - find most suitable insertion point
+  - when node is closed and marker is after it, new nodes should be inserted after it whether or not it has children
+  - when node is file, insertion into it is not allowed, but could be done before or after it